Contact Us | Search

 Project Overview

-Riverscape genetics, or the influence of hydrographic features on the genetics and ecology of lentic and lotic populations, is a young discipline (Selkoe et al. 2016).
-There have been several temperate riverscape studies with a few tropical studies, being limited mostly to the Amazon and Australia.
-Very little is known about the population genetics of fishes in the Mekong River Basin (MRB), which is characterized by complicated hydrographic features, including wide seasonal fluctuations in flow (Mekong River Commission 2005, Chea et al. 2016) and numerous changes experienced and expected with more than 350 hydropower dams built, under construction, and planned (Winemiller et al. 2016).
-This PEER project will support the completion of population genetic studies of 14 species across 26 MRB locations from Myanmar to the Vietnam delta.
-This will augment information on 2 species collected and analyzed during the PI’s project in PEER Cycle 2, add new localities to species initiated in a project on which she was co-PI in PEER Cycle 3, and add an additional 6 species not already initiated in previous PEER projects.
-Advanced genomic analyses will continue to be conducted on data collected using restriction site-associated DNA (RAD) data.
-These analyses will provide important information on the population structure, effective population size, and directionality of gene flow to substantially add to our knowledge of the natural history of Mekong River fishes.
+This PEER project supported the completion of population genetic studies of 14 species across 26 MRB locations from Myanmar to the Vietnam delta, augmenting information on two species collected and analyzed during the PI’s project in PEER Cycle 2, adding new localities to species collected in PEER Cycle 3, and add an additional six species not already covered in previous PEER projects.
+The PEER team undertook advanced genomic analyses, providing important information on the population structure, effective population size, and directionality of gene flow of Mekong River fishes.
 The extent of collection sites throughout the Lower Mekong Basin and the number of species in this study provide the basis for the first ever comparative riverscape genetic analysis of fishes of tropical Southeast Asia.
+This project solidified collaborations initiated during the Cycle 3 project, including researchers in four Lower Mekong Basin partner countries (Cambodia, Laos, Thailand, and Vietnam) and expanded the work to researchers and a collection site in Myanmar.

 6-435 Partner Visit at Lake6-435 Siem Reap Meeting